ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 *Therefore, if both Team A and B have the same win-loss record, Team A gets the higher seed because it played against teams that were more difficult to defeat.*

 ## Technical Specifications
-*Requirements that pertain to the technical setup, configuration, and execution of the MRQs and Majors.*
+*Requirements that pertain to the technical setup, configuration, and execution of the Major.*

 ### Maps
 The TO is to use the up-to-date in-game versions of the maps in the Active Duty Map Group.